Taliban destroy statue of foe, stoking fear over their rule

 When the Taliban were last in power they sheltered Osama bin Laden and al-Qaida while they planned the Sept.
 11, 2001, attacks.
 U.S. officials fear al-Qaida and other groups could reconstitute themselves in Afghanistan now that the Taliban are back in power.

-Photos circulating online Wednesday showed the two men meeting with Anas Haqqani, a senior leader in a powerful Taliban faction.
+Photos circulating online Wednesday showed Karzai and Abdullah meeting with Anas Haqqani, a senior leader in a powerful Taliban faction.
 The U.S. branded the Haqqani network a terrorist group in 2012, and its involvement in a future government could trigger international sanctions.

 Amid the uncertainty, thousands of Afghans have tried to flee the country in recent days, and the U.S. and its allies have struggled to manage a chaotic withdrawal from the country.
 The Taliban took over the civilian side of the Kabul international airport on Tuesday and have used force to try to control the crowds.